qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.12.x.md

     "limit": 2
 }
 ```
-Configuring `sample` will retrieve a random group of 10 points to compare.
+Configuring the `sample` will retrieve a random group of 10 points to compare.
 The `limit` is the number of semantic connections between points to consider.

 Qdrant will list a sparse matrix of distances **between the closest pairs**: